Cleveland International Hall of Fame 2015 Class Bios Cleveland Marriott Hotel Ballroom April 29, 2015

 Richard and his wife Betty have been married for sixty four years.
 They have five children, 16 grandchildren and 8 great-grandchildren.

-Richard A. Ganim will be inducted by Pierre Bejjani
+Richard A. Ganim was inducted by Pierre Bejjani

 When Stephen L. Mulloy arrived in Cleveland in May 1954 to start a new life thousands of miles from home, he was lucky enough to have three aunts and an uncle to welcome him to West Park.
 He also had a strong Irish community that helped him settle, get work and find his place in this city far different from the fishing villages of his native Achill Island, off the rugged coast of Ireland's County Mayo.